chrisbristow/Uhoh/README.md

 - Clients perform log file, process, disk and custom monitoring tasks.
 - Clients fetch all of their configuration from Servers.
   - No local configuration needed on hosts.
-- Servers collate alarms from clients.
+- Servers collate alerts from clients.
-- Servers output alarm streams for other programs to consume and analyse.
+- Servers output alert streams for other programs to consume and analyse.
-- Servers host a basic web alarm view user interface.
+- Servers host a basic web alert view user interface.
-- Alarms correlation is supported allowing combinations of alarms to trigger further alarms.
+- Alerts correlation is supported allowing combinations of alerts to trigger further alerts.
 - 100% Java & Javascript.
 - Really tiny installation (both Servers and Clients).